 When it comes to tyres, it’s worth deciding how much time you’re likely to spend actually riding the bike off-road.
 If you just fancy a bike for getting to work or very occasional off-road use, but don’t fancy the looks or riding position of road bikes or hybrid bikes, then a mountain bike is a good choice, but proper knobbly off-road tyres will make the going hard.

 It’s worth asking if the shop doesn’t mind switching the tyres to slicks or hybrid tyres that have a mix of knobbly tread for cornering grip on the edge and a flatter centre for pedalling speed.

-Suspension forks are a big plus when it comes to control and comfort off-road, but because many forks can cost £500 (or double that) just on their own, the units fitted at this price can vary wildly in performance and longevity, as well as the adjustment control on offer — pay particular attention to this.
+Suspension forks are a big plus when it comes to control and comfort off-road, but because many forks can cost £500 (or double that) just on their own, the units fitted at this price can vary wildly in performance and longevity — as well as the adjustment control on offer.
+So pay particular attention to this.

 What should I avoid?

-Weight is an inevitable side effect of budget mountain bikes, something doubly true for mountain bikes because they need to be able to take a beating.
+Weight is an inevitable side-effect with budget mountain bikes, especially because mountain bikes need to be able to take a beating.
 Our reviews will list the weight and the effect it has, but cheaper bikes inevitably take a bit more effort to get up the hills than more expensive machines.
 It’s not all bad though, just think about how much fitter and faster you’ll be.